-NTA JEE Main Exam Schedule 2020 for Joint Entrance Examination.
+NTA JEE Main Exam Schedule 2021 for Joint Entrance Examination.
 Union MHRD Minister announced the National Testing Agency, NTA Exam Schedule.
-NTA would now conduct JEE Mains twice a year.
-JEE Mains in January and April.
+NTA would now conduct JEE Mains 4 times a year.

 The National Testing Agency, NTA exam schedule has been announced for Joint Entrance Examination Mains (JEE Mains).
 JEE Mains will conduct twice in a year now, in the months of January and April.
 Aspirants may appear for one or both as per their choice.

 Students will be able to go practise mock tests from August-end at examination centres, free of cost.
 The results will be able to be processed faster and more efficiently.
 Major examination reform, NTA, is now operational.

 The final schedule for the Joint Entrance Main (JEE Main) examination released by the Union Human Resource Development Ministry.
 The first JEE Main examination will be conducted in January and the second examination in April.
 The ministry had decided that the examinations will be conducted twice a year.

-NTA JEE Main Exam Schedule 2020
+NTA JEE Main Exam Schedule 2021

-JEE Main I 2020 January Exam
+JEE Main I 2021 February Exam

-|The last date to apply online on jeemain.nic.in||October 10|
+|The last date to apply online on jeemain.nic.in||23.01.2021|

 National Testing Agency (NTA) is all set to begin the application process for the Joint Entrance Examination (JEE) Main for admission to undergraduate engineering and architecture colleges across the country.
 Candidates can apply for the same at jeemain.nic.in or nta.ac.in.

 The JEE Main will be mandatory for foreign-nationals seeking admissions to NITs, IIITs and other government-funded engineering colleges in India.
 The first session will be held in January and second in April.